AndreaDejanGrande/Triglav/doc/MINING.md

 ## Introduction

-Mining scrypt-based cryptocurrencies using GPUs is completely different to mining SHA256d (used in Bitcoin).
+Mining scrypt/vCrypt cryptocurrencies using GPUs is completely different to mining SHA256d (used in Bitcoin).
 The former was intentionally developed in a manner that (it was hoped) would make it suitable for mining on CPUs, but not GPUs.
 Thanks to some innovative work by